 Finding the best home gym can be daunting to say the least.
 Everyone has different personal needs when it comes to health and fitness, and because of that there are literally hundreds of different home workout machines on the market to choose from.
-Are you trying to gain muscle, or lose weight?
+Are you trying to gain muscle, or lose body weight?
 Are you looking for any advanced features, or just the basics?
 What’s your budget like?
 These are just a few questions on the long checklist of things to consider before buying.

 If you’re in the market for a new home gym and want to get the most honest, unbiased help in finding the perfect model for your personal needs, you’re in the right place.
 Over a period of about 11 months, we examined over 120 of the industry’s highest-rated home gyms.
 We put each model through a meticulous research and review process, and even had the opportunity to physically test about 75 of these models in person with our own hands.
 After countless hours of comparison and preparation, we’re happy to say that we’ve finally created the ultimate home gym buyer’s resource.
 No matter what your needs may be – whether it’s related to budget, fitness goals, experience level, or something else – this guide will help you find the most suitable home gym for you.